horijon/Multithreading/readme.txt

 2) Comparator
 -> customized sorting
--> implemented by the LOC that uses the list and is not satisfied by the default natural sorting; but requires its
+-> implemented by the LOC that uses the list and if not satisfied by the default natural sorting; but requires its
     own sorting strategy/logic.
 -> needs to override compare(logic for sorting) method; overriding equals method is optional
     that can be used inside compare method. implementation inside it looks like eg; object1.name.compareTo(object2.name)